Home Increase CPM Best CPM Ad Networks for Publishers: The Ultimate Guide 2026

 Adsterra

-Adsterra is one of the highest-paying CPM ad networks for publishers, with over $87 million in yearly payouts.
-The ad network welcomes all publishers and webmasters, setting no entry limits to traffic volumes.
+Adsterra is one of the highest-paying CPM ad networks for publishers that pay for impressions.
+The top ad networks for publishers and webmasters set no entry limits to traffic volumes.
 Adsterra is famous for its Partner Care approach and has been praised many times on Trustpilot and other rating agencies.

 • 35B+ impressions monthly;